 We'll start by exploring what an instructional designer is, what an instructional designer does, and why you may want to become one, then we'll dive into the specifics of exactly how to become an instructional designer.

-Also, while trainers or teachers deliver instruction to a live audience, instructional designers work behind the scenes; they collaborate with subject matter experts (SMEs) and colleagues to design the instruction, but they very rarely deliver it themselves.
+While trainers or teachers deliver instruction to a live audience, instructional designers work behind the scenes; they collaborate with subject matter experts (SMEs) and colleagues to design and possibly develop the instruction, but they rarely deliver it themselves.

 Instructional designers report high job satisfaction, demand above-average salaries, and enjoy good work-life balance.
 So, if instructional design work aligns with your interests and you feel confident that you can learn the skillset (as discussed in this article), then it's an excellent career to pursue.